• Skip to primary navigation

 Reducing Extreme Poverty through Skill Training for Industry Job Placement

 Bangladesh has been experiencing remarkable growth in the ready-made garments (RMG) industries for the last three decades.
 It has become an integral and major part of Bangladesh’s economy, which contributes 13 percent of GDP and 75 percent of export earnings.
-For instance, in 1983 there were some forty thousand people employed in RMG sector; since…
+For instance, in 1983 there were some forty thousand people employed in the RMG sector;…

 Established in 1998 in Bonn, Germany, IZA is an independent, non-profit research institution supported by the Deutsche Post Foundation with a focus on the analysis of global labour markets.
 It operates an international network of about 1,500 economists and researchers spanning across more than 50 countries.